-Writers Write is a resource for writers.
-In this post, we discuss how to set the scene for your reader using the four scene markers.
+In this post, we discuss how to set the scene for your reader using the 4 scene markers.

 Whenever you start a new scene or chapter in your story, it is always a good idea to orientate the reader.
-The reader wants to identify with a character, get a sense of place and time, and understand the needs of this character right before the conflict or tension starts.
+The reader wants to identify with a character, get a sense of place and time, and understand the character’s needs right before the conflict or tension starts.

 How To Set The Scene For Your Reader